Kristina01111000/Drws_site/README.md

 Next Call:

 - next call either thurs or fri
-- set coupon code for current patients code is patient, can be anything
-	- test with new member
-- fixed payment so no credit cards
 - different picture of him for front page?
 - send over scorecard
 - ssl issue still onging -> inmotion blaming on ssl, ssl blaming on inmotion
-- added 4 element story video in sidebar
-	- put in left sidebar seperately
-	- take screen grab of thumbnail for picture at bottom
-- does he want receipt in email or on paper?